Sector coupling

 Drewag

-A digital twin of the district heating network is to be created in order to simulate various load scenarios and optimize network stability and heat pump efficiency.
-To this end, the components of the district heating system in the district will be digitally networked.
-This enables precise control of the energy flows in the district.
+A digital twin of the district heating network was created in order to simulate various load scenarios and optimise network stability and heat pump efficiency.
+The components of the district heating system in the neighbourhood were digitally networked for this purpose.
+This enables precise control of the energy flows in the neighbourhood.

 Smart control systems